London Olympics: Indian athletes in action on Day 6

 TENNIS (first round)

-Mixed doubles: Leander Paes-Sania Mirza beat Nenad Zimonjic-Ana Ivanovic (Serbia) Click here for result
+Mixed doubles: Leander Paes-Sania Mirza vs Nenad Zimonjic-Ana Ivanovic (Serbia) (time not known yet)

 Click here for slideshow of Indian athletes in London Games.